itrharrison/ukskao-townhall-25/README.md

 On the Monday morning there will be both signs and people guiding you as to how to get to the room.

-Marked in white is entrance to the department (for registration), in pink is entrance to the WX building (for the talks):
+Marked in white is entrance to the department, in pink is entrance to the WX building (for the talks **AND** registration):

 <img src="images/entrance_to_department.png" alt="Entrances to buildings" width="400"/>